Rohitverma-creator/rohit-demo/README.md

 # rohit-demo
-This is demo for Git And Github class
+This is demo for Git And Github class.